rsu-client/rsu-client/README.md

-rsu-client
+rsu-client (master branch)
 ==========

-A git repository for the RuneScape Linux/Unix Client Project
+This is the master branch for the RuneScape Linux/Unix Client Project.
+This branch contains the latest STABLE version without the files for the compability mode.